-- Article 15.
 Also known as "nonjudicial punishment," or "Mast" (In the Navy/Coast Guard, and Marines).
-This is sort of a "mini-court martial" with the commander acting as judge and jury.
+It is sort of a "mini-court martial" with the commander acting as judge and jury.
 It's used for relatively minor (misdemeanor) crimes under the UCMJ.
 The punishment authorized is limited by the rank of the commander and the rank of the accused.
 In most cases, a person can refuse Article 15 punishment, and demand a trial by court-martial instead.

 Military Law Background

-The US Constitution.
 The constitutional source of military law stems from two provisions: those vesting certain powers in the legislative branch and those granting certain authority to the executive branch.
-In addition, the fifth amendment recognizes that offenses in the Armed Forces will be dealt with in accordance with military law.
+Also, the fifth amendment recognizes that offenses in the Armed Forces will be dealt with in accordance with military law.